 Everyone drinks beer in Germany.
 It’s a way of life.
-In the United States there are bus boys who walk around restaurants always filling water glasses when they get low.
-In Germany they do the exact same thing with the beer.
-Once you glass gets low, the waiter fills it right back up.
+In the United States, there are busboys who walk around restaurants always filling water glasses when they get low.
+In Germany, they do the exact same thing with beer.
+Once your glass gets low, the waiter fills it right back up.
 If you do not want any more refills, there is a small paper coaster that you are supposed to place over the top of the glass.
 I have to say that when you place that coaster above the glass, you do get a disappointing look from the waiter.

 German Kilsh Beer – Photo: Brian Kachejian ©2018

-For an appetizer we ordered an item called “Halver Röggelchen with butter and medium Gouda.”
-Translated it was an esquite dish of bread and cheese.
+For an appetizer, we ordered an item called “Halver Röggelchen with butter and medium Gouda.”
+Translated, it was an exquisite dish of bread and cheese.
 The dish included a very large slice of Gouda Cheese that was to die for.
 It was incredibly fresh and rich in flavor.
-The dish also had onions placed on the cheese .
+The dish also had onions placed on the cheese.
 When the cheese was eaten in the same bites with the onions bread and pickle, it became clear why they were all put together on the same plate.

 Halver Röggelchen with butter and medium Gouda – Photo: Brian Kachejian ©2018

 Every city has a specialty dish that they are known for.
-If your traveling, you have to do some research to find out what that dish is.
+If you are traveling, you have to do some research to find out what that dish is.
 We all know that Wiener schnitzel is popular in Germany.
 I am talking about the regional dishes that are not common outside of a particular city.
-In Cologne one of their most popular regional dishes is an item called Heaven and Evil.
-At The Brauhaus Sion I made sure to make that my main dish.
+In Cologne, one of their most popular regional dishes is an item called Himmel und Erde.
+Translated into English it means Heaven and Earth.
+At The Brauhaus Sion, I made sure to make that my main dish.

 The Heaven and Earth dish is a vegetarian plate that combines a multitude of flavors.
-A scooping of red beans are mashed and then ground into a patty which is then charbroiled.
+A helping of red beans is mashed and then ground into a patty which is then charbroiled.
 It’s easy to assume that is the Earth part of the plate.
-The bean patty is served over a bed of gratin style potatoes and onions.
+The bean patty is served over a bed of gratin-style potatoes and onions.
 A small cup of apples are served on the side.
 The taste of each item alone is very good.
 However, it’s when the potatoes, onions, apples and beans are mixed up together that a flavor that is indescribable occurs.
 If you ever get to Cologne, Germany you must try the Heaven and Earth dish.

 Heaven and Earth Dish – Photo: Brian Kachejian ©2108